 One of the key ideas is the balance between the difficulty of the task at hand and your level of skill in that activity.
 In order to achieve flow, the task needs to be at or close to the limit of your ability so that it requires your full and undivided attention.

 The difficulty may be technical and intrinsic to the task (for example, you may have to do some difficult mathematics to analyse your data), or the task may be technically easy, but under difficult circumstances (such as a tight deadline).

 Whatever the circumstances, pre-existing skill is one of the fundamental prerequisites for flow.
 In the case of writing, this could refer to general writing skill, language fluency or subject knowledge.
 If you are a good writer, dealing with a subject you know extremely well, in a language you speak fluently, flow may be possible.
 If you are missing just one of those three-for example you are a good writer, writing in your native language, but the section you are working on is not where your expertise is strongest-then trying to write without thinking is not the best approach.

 Other conditions for flow

 As part of the “writing without thinking” approach, the common advice is to “turn off the inner writing critic”, because this leads to perfectionism etcetera, etcetera.
-But, as I’ve written before, crippling perfectionism does not arise because you have an inner critic, it arises because it’s badly calibrated.
-If you read your writing and think, “this is all shit, I’m going to fail”, then that’s a problem, but if you read it and think, “I am unsure about this point”, “this sentence is far too long”, or “this point is repeated” then you can do something about it.
+But, as I’ve written before, crippling perfectionism does not arise because your inner critic exists, it arises because it’s badly calibrated.
+If you read your writing and think, “this is all shit, I’m going to fail”, then that’s a problem.
+But if you read it and think, “I am unsure about this point”, “this sentence is far too long”, or “this point is repeated” then you can do something about it.

 For a skilful writer, these assessments and changes can take place almost automatically.
 You develop a “feel” for a good sentence, and an instinctive awareness of style, structure and rhythm.
 The inner critic is not turned off, it is operating at an almost-subconscious level as you work in a state of intense focus.